Mavenoid/github-asana-action/README.md

 ### `asana-pat`

 **Required** Your public access token of asana, you can create one at https://app.asana.com/0/developer-console (see [asana docs](https://developers.asana.com/docs/#authentication-basics) for details).
+Alternatively, you can create a [Service Account](https://asana.com/guide/help/premium/service-accounts) to perform these actions.

 ### `trigger-phrase`